BrainRTP/ConfirmationAPI/README.md

 ###Usage

-If yot use API as external plugin, so yot do not need to initialize API.
+If yot use API as external plugin, so you do not need to initialize API.
 Otherwise, you need to initialize it with your plugin:

 ```java